 Riseman, Andrew (plant breeding; plant genetics; horticulture; roots; stress physiology, Plant breeding, intercrop interactions, nutrient use efficiency, root physiology, biotic/abtioic stressor)

 Smukler, Sean (agriculture, environment, sustainable development, ecosystem services )

-Wittman, Hannah (Social Movements, Environment and Society, Dynamics of Social Transformations, Agriculture, food sovereignty, sustainable agriculture, socio-ecological systems, agro-ecology)
+Wittman, Hannah (food sovereignty, sustainable agriculture, socio-ecological systems, agro-ecology)